 About Viterbo University Assessment

-The central goal of the Viterbo University Academic Program Assessment Framework is to provide a structure for the continuous improvement of academic program quality.
+The central goal of the Viterbo University Academic Program Assessment Framework is to provide a structure for continuous improvement of academic program quality.
 The framework is designed to accomplish two results for academic programs: 1) to gather information about the knowledge, abilities, and values of program graduates; 2) to use that information to improve teaching and learning in the program.

 Academic assessment at Viterbo was substantially strengthened through the Title III, Strengthening Institutions Program.
 Becoming Learner Centered, 2003-2008, was a successful effort to implement academic program assessment with an emphasis on learner-centered active learning.